dotnet/pinvoke/README.md

 A library intended to contain all P/Invoke method signatures for popular operating systems.
 Think of it as http://pinvoke.net, but proven to compile, work properly

+## Usage

+Install the NuGet package(s) for the DLLs you want to P/Invoke into.
+For example, if you want to P/Invoke into Win32's BCrypt.dll, install this package:

+    Install-Package PInvoke.BCrypt

+Then import the following namespaces, as demonstrated below (if using C# 6):

+    using PInvoke;
+    using static PInvoke.BCrypt; // Supported in C# 6 (VS2015) and later.

+This will allow you to conveniently call these methods either

 ## Design goals

 Provide a slightly higher than lowest level API for P/Invoke signatures.